rundeck/docs/docs/api/index.md

 ### Get an ACL Policy

 Retrieve the YAML text of the ACL Policy file.
 If YAML or text content is requested, the contents will be returned directly.
-Otherwise if XML or JSON is requested, the YAML text will be wrapped within that format.
+Otherwise if JSON is requested, the YAML text will be wrapped within that format.

 **Request:**